The 10 Best Florida Beach Towns for a Summer Getaway

 Jupiter

 Jupiter is home for us… literally.
-We both grew up here and still live here today, so we know it inside and out, and while we’ve seen a lot of beautiful places, Jupiter still holds up as one of our favorites.
+We both grew up here and still live here today, so we know it inside and out.
+And even after traveling to a lot of beautiful places, Jupiter still holds up as one of our favorites.

-Another spot we love is the inlet on Jupiter Island, where the mangroves create these little pockets of sand that kind of feel like your own private beach.
-You can swim, float, and feel like you're a world away, even though it’s right off the main road.
+Another hidden gem is the Jupiter Inlet on Jupiter Island.
+The mangroves create little pockets of sand that almost feel like your own private beach.
+You can swim, float, and relax while boats pass by just offshore.

 Key West

-It’s also the southernmost point in the continental U.S., which is just a fun thing to say you’ve done.
-If you ever look at the Keys on Google Earth, you’ll see why we always go back; the water around here is some of the bluest in the world.
+It’s also the southernmost point in the continental United States, which is just a fun thing to say you’ve done.
+And if you ever zoom in on the Florida Keys on Google Earth, you’ll quickly see why people keep coming back.
+The water around the Keys is some of the bluest you’ll find anywhere in the world.

-Key West definitely leans more toward the party side of beach towns.
-Duval Street is where most of the action happens, bars, live music, frozen drinks, and that classic vacation crowd energy.
+Key West definitely leans toward the party side of beach towns.
+Most of the action happens along Duval Street, where you’ll find bars, live music, frozen drinks, and that classic vacation energy.
 Just be sure to read the signs before walking in.
-If it says “clothing optional”, it’s not just for laughs; it’s exactly what it sounds like.
-Only in Key West!
+If it says “clothing optional,” it’s exactly what it sounds like.
+Only in Key West.

-That said, there’s also a softer side to the island.
-Mallory Square is one of our favorite spots to watch the sunset; there are street performers, live music, and a view that always delivers.
+That said, there’s also a calmer side to the island.
+Mallory Square is one of our favorite places to watch the sunset, with street performers, live music, and views that will never disappoint.

 Destin

-We’ve been coming to Destin every summer for years, and that tradition will probably never change.
-It’s definitely gotten more popular over the years; summer crowds here are no joke, but we still love it.
-The beaches are beautiful, the food’s always good, and it always ends up being one of our favorite weeks of the year.
+We’ve been coming to Destin every summer for years, and that tradition probably isn’t changing anytime soon.
+It’s definitely gotten more popular over the years, and summer crowds here are no joke, but we still love it.
+The beaches are beautiful, the food is always good, and it somehow ends up being one of our favorite weeks of the year every time we visit.

-When it comes to food, Louisiana Lagniappe is one of our go-tos for seafood, and Fat Clemenza’s has amazing pizza and pasta (definitely make a reservation if you’re able to, they fill up fast).
-For a fun afternoon or evening, we like walking around Baytowne Wharf, it has restaurants, live music, and a bunch of family-friendly things to do.
+When it comes to food, Louisiana Lagniappe is one of our go-to spots for seafood, and Fat Clemenza’s has some of the best pizza and pasta around (definitely make a reservation if you can, it fills up fast).

 St. Augustine

-If you’re looking for a little history to go with your beach trip, St. Augustine’s the spot.
-It’s the oldest city in the U.S., but it still manages to feel fresh and fun.
-The town is full of charm, easy to explore, and has way more to do than just lounge on the sand, though the beach is great, too.
+If you’re looking for a little history to go along with your beach trip, St. Augustine is the perfect place.
+It’s the oldest city in the United States, but somehow it still manages to feel fresh, lively, and fun to explore.

-You’ll find cobblestone streets, old Spanish buildings, and little shops you’ll want to walk through even if you don’t need anything.
-The historic district has a ton to explore, from old forts to museums to hidden alleyways, and all of it is within walking distance.
+The historic district is full of cobblestone streets, old Spanish buildings, and little shops you’ll end up wandering into even if you didn’t plan to.
+There’s a lot to see here, from historic forts to museums to hidden alleyways, and the best part is that most of it is within walking distance.

-If you need a break from sightseeing, head over to the St. Augustine Distillery.
-They offer free tasting tours, and the space itself is beautiful.
-It’s a quick stop, but one of those things you’ll be glad you did.
+One spot we always recommend is the St. Augustine Distillery.
+They offer free tasting tours, and the building itself is beautiful.
+It’s a quick stop, but a good one!

-St. Augustine is great if you want your beach trip to have a little more going on.
-You can swim in the morning, walk through centuries-old streets in the afternoon, and grab a drink under string lights at night.
+St. Augustine is perfect if you want your beach trip to have a little more going on.
+You can spend the morning at the beach, wander through centuries-old streets in the afternoon, and finish the day with dinner and drinks under string lights downtown.

 Islamorada